Irish Flag Shot | Pretty and Delicious

-People who love mint and creme de menthe, LOVE this layered shot.
+People who love mint, LOVE this layered shot.
 They also go crazy over the grasshopper cocktail and the After Eight shot.

-As you probably guessed already, this shot was named after the color combinations of the Irish flag and that’s why it’s important to use green creme de menthe and not the white version.
+As you probably guessed already, this shot was named after the color combinations of the flag of Ireland, and that’s why it’s important to use green crème de menthe and not the white version.

 Helpful tips

 - Using a pourer controls the pour, which is critical to layering any shot.
-The slower you pour the alcohol, the better.
-But if you do use a pourer, just know that you will have to eyeball your quantities because in that case, they’re coming straight out of the bottle, unmeasured.
+The slower you pour the liqueur, the better.
+But if you do use a pourer, know that you will have to eyeball your quantities because, in that case, they’re coming straight out of the bottle, unmeasured.

 How to make the Irish flag shot